Hire an SEO Agency or Go It Alone? A Decision Framework for Shopify Merchants

 A clear decision framework for Shopify store owners weighing whether to hire an SEO agency, work with a consultant, or run SEO in-house with software.
 Covers revenue thresholds, technical complexity, time costs, and current agency pricing benchmarks.

-What You Need to Know Before Choosing
+What to Know Before Choosing

 What an SEO Agency Actually Does for a Shopify Store